An Official Website of the Commonwealth of Kentucky

 Resident and nonresident youth hunters and trappers ages 15 and younger may hunt and trap small game without a hunting or trapping license for seven consecutive days starting the Saturday after Christmas.

-Hunter orange clothing must be worn by all hunters from December 31, 2022 - January 1, 2023, since youth hunters are also permitted to hunt deer with firearms at that time.
+Hunter orange clothing must be worn by all hunters during the first weekend after Christmas, as youth hunters are also permitted to hunt deer with firearms at that time.

 Youth hunters must comply with all equipment regulations and bag limits for small game when hunting or trapping.
 Hunter education is not required for license-exempt hunters.
 Adults accompanying youth hunting and trapping week do not need a license if they are not hunting/trapping.